Meeshkan/katacoda-scenarios/introduction/step4.md

 ## Spy vs Spy

-Let's check out `getUsersForUI3.test.js`.
+Let's check out `3.test.js`.
 We want to make sure that the response includes the *complete* response from the server *and* a `timestamp` and a `newlyFetched` field.

 To do this, we'll use `example.spy.getResponseBody()`.
 See it in action by running `npm test getUsersForUI3.test.js`{{execute}}.

 `getResponseBody` has cousins like `postResponseBody`, `postRequestHeaders` and basically anything you'll need to write some amazing assertions.
-And, if you're using the `runner`, don't forget to call `resetHistory` if you want a clean state for your spies!